lamnhan066/isolate_manager/README.md

 ## Additional Information

-- The function has to be a `static` or `top-level` function.
-- If you want to build functions into `js` for the `Worker`s, these functions **MUST NOT** depend on any Flutter library like `dart:ui`, `material`,...
-The best way is to move these functions into a separate file so we can control the imports easily.
-In addition, The input parameters and the return type of these functions should be a `JSON` (or primitive types) to make the `Worker` work properly
 - Use `queuesLength` to get the current number of queued computation.
 - Use `ensureStarted` to able to wait for the `start` method to finish when you want to call the `start` method manually without `await` and wait for it later.
 - Use `isStarted` to check if the `start` method is completed or not.